Bob and Ray: Characters

 Elliott and Goulding lent their voices to a variety of recurring characters and countless one-shots, creating a multilayered world that parodied the real-life world of radio broadcasting.
 Elliott and Goulding played "Bob" and "Ray", the hosts of an ostensibly serious radio program.
-Their "staff" (all voiced by Elliott and Goulding) was a comic menagerie of reporters, book reviewers, actors, and all other manner of radio personalities, all of whom interacted with "Bob" and "Ray", as well as with each other.
+Their "staff" (all voiced by Elliott and Goulding) was a comic menagerie of reporters, book reviewers, actors, and all other manner of radio personalities, all of whom interacted with "Bob" and "Ray", as well as with one another.
 Almost all of these characters had picturesque names, as in one sketch where Bob introduced Ray as one Maitland Q. Montmorency.
 The guest replied, "My name is John W. Norvis.
 I have terrible handwriting."

 Recurring characters played by Bob Elliott included: